The Many-Worlds Calculus

 \section{Abstract}

 In this paper, we explore the interaction between two monoidal structures: a multiplicative one, for the encoding of pairing, and an additive one, for the encoding of choice.
-We propose a PROP to model computation in this framework, where the choice is parametrized by an algebraic side effect: the model can support regular tests, probabilistic and non-deterministic branching, as well as quantum branching, i.e. superposition.
+We propose a colored PROP to model computation in this framework, where the choice is parameterized by an algebraic side effect: the model can support regular tests, probabilistic and non-deterministic branching, as well as quantum branching, i.e. superposition.

-The graphical language comes equipped with a denotational semantics based on linear applications, and an equational theory.
-We prove the language to be universal, and the equational theory to be complete with respect to the semantics.
+The graphical language comes equipped with a denotational semantics based on linear maps, and an equational theory.
+We prove the language to be universal, and the equational theory to be complete with respect to this semantics.